How much can I receive?

 - two children under the age of 10 regardless of their sex

-- a carer (who does not normally live with you) if you or any other disabled person living in your home needs & regularly receives overnight care.
+- a carer (who does not normally live with you) if you or any other disabled person living in your home needs and regularly receives overnight care.

 You may also be allowed an extra bedroom if:

-Please contact the Housing Benefit Service if you think that either of these rules apply to you.
+Please contact the Housing Benefit Service if you think that any of these rules apply to you.